tldr-pages/tldr/pages/common/mogrify.md

 > Perform operations on multiple images, such as resizing, cropping, flipping, and adding effects.
 > Changes are applied directly to the original file.

-- Resize all JPEG images in the folder to 50% of their initial size:
+- Resize all JPEG images in the directory to 50% of their initial size:

 `mogrify -resize {{50%}} {{*.jpg}}`